interstellarninja/MarketAgents/README.md

 ## CONTEXT MEMORIES FOR PIPING INTO AGENT PROMPTS

+The Context Memory Framework is a crucial component of the agent-based economic simulation, providing agents with a structured way to store, retrieve, and utilize information from their experiences and observations.
+This framework enables more realistic and nuanced agent behavior by allowing them to learn from past experiences and adapt to changing market conditions.

 Depending on the resolution the agents need, we should use a fast indexed search for fast recall of distant memories.

 ### Agent Context Memory: